 Welcome to the Bloomington Amateur Radio Examiners Group website.
 The purpose of this site is to provide information we feel you will find helpful, before you arrive to take your test to become a FCC Licensed Amateur Radio Operator.

-The next Exam Session is scheduled for January 27, 2018 in the McCloud Conference Room at ‘Bloomington Civic Plaza‘.
+The next Exam Session is scheduled for January 26, 2019 at ‘Bloomington Civic Plaza‘.
+Room location will be shown on this website when that information is firm.
 The Bloomington Civic Plaza is located at 1800 W Old Shakopee Road Bloomington, MN 55431-3027.

 Civic Plaza is accessed on Logan Avenue, west of the intersection of 98th street and Old Shakopee split.
 Please enter through the Police Department entrance and arrive at 8:45am to permit time to register.
 Exams will be handed out at 9:00am.